pradivGnanaraj/00_todo_desktop_app_PYTHON/SYSTEM_DESIGN.md

 The To-Do application provides users with multiple interfaces to manage their tasks conveniently.
 Users can choose between CLI, GUI, and web-based interactions to manage their to-do lists effectively.

 ---

-**Note:** This document provides an overview of the To-Do application's system design.
-It is intended to guide developers and contributors in understanding the application's architecture and components.